 Should I pray for my ex spouse?

 Yes ...and maybe no. We always pray for those we love, but for some who are deeply angry or bitter it may easily slip into a self-righteous way of reminding God how bad the other person is and how much they need His salvation!
 Hey, we ALL do.
 Long, continued prayers for someone who hurt us may indicate we need to stop for awhile and pray for our own humility.
 One, heart-felt commending of that person to God may be enough...for now.
 For the right answer, just check your motives.

 What does SCRIPTURE Say?
 Whatsoever you bind on earth shall be bound in heaven; and what you loose on earth shall be loosed in heaven.
 Matt 16: 18- 20

 What does The CATECHISM Say? . . . the Church, after an examination of the situation by the competent ecclesiastical tribunal, can declare the nullity of a marriage.
 CCC 1629

-PS - Need help wIth completing and filing your Petition for a Decree of Nullity?
+PS - Need help wIth completing or filing your Petition for a Decree of Nullity?
 Do you want to properly defend your marriage bond in the annulment process?